cardinalanticheat/documentation/getting-started/index.md

 $ java --add-opens=java.base/java.lang=ALL-UNNAMED -jar <file>
 ```

-It is overall questionable why Java 9+ introduced this module system in the first place as it breaks a lot of exisiting code.
+It is overall questionable why Java 9+ introduced this module system in the first place as it breaks a lot of existing code.

 ### Stay on a fixed version

 Cardinal consists of a loader that always uses the latest release so that you don't have to download newer versions.
-While each release is always testet and walks through several stages you might want to wait to verify that a new version is compatible and stable.
+While each release is always tested and walks through several stages you might want to wait to verify that a new version is compatible and stable.
 To stay on a fixed version, you only have to set an environment variable before starting the server:

 ```shell